The Golden Circle and Floating in the Secret Lagoon at Flúðir in South-Iceland

 This waterfall runs in the glacial river Hvítá, which originates in the Langjökull glacier.

 It is possible to walk down to the waterfall in the summertime, which is a great experience.
-Bring a light raincoat as there is drizzle from the waterfall on the track leading to the waterfall.
+Bring a light raincoat, as there is drizzle from the waterfall along the track leading to it.

 Faxi waterfall South-Iceland